samiksha-kumari/random-number-game/README.md

 steps to execute:

+1.  you can clone the repo or download the zip extract form the zip

-1. download this html file in same folder , run file random-number.html
+2. run the html file in chrome.

 2. click start button to start the game.